-Conversion therapy is legal in Utah.
+Conversion therapy is no longer legal in Utah as of 2020.
 Two people in a relationship – regardless of gender – must marry in order to adopt children as a couple.
 The state’s gestational surrogacy law excludes gay men by requiring proof of a mother’s inability to carry a child.
 There are no nondiscrimination protections for students in Utah’s schools, and the state law on bullying does not specify sexual orientation or gender identity, although teachers’ state guidelines do.

 Utah’s Senator Mike Lee has an anti-LGBT+ voting record and speaks out against LGBT+ protections.
 The current governor of the state campaigned on an anti-LGBT+ platform and vetoed a pro-LGBT+ bill.

 Transgender healthcare is not covered by Medicaid, and the state has no insurance nondiscrimination protections in place for either gender identity or sexual orientation.
 The state does not ban private insurance companies from excluding transgender healthcare coverage.
 New hate crimes legislation with protections for sexual orientation or gender identity was signed into law in April 2019.
 Deliberately exposing someone else to HIV is criminalized as a misdemeanor; the penalty could be higher if it happens in the context of illegal activity, such as sex work.